biolink/biolink-model/docs/index.md

              * [editor](editor.md) - editor of a compiled work such as a book or a periodical (newspaper or an academic journal).
 Note that in the case of publications which have a containing "published in" node property, the editor association may not be attached directly to the embedded child publication, but only made in between the parent's publication node and the editorial agent of the encompassing publication (e.g. only from the Book referenced by the 'published_in' property of a book chapter Publication node).
              * [provider](provider.md) - person, group, organization or project that provides a piece of information (e.g. a knowledge association).
              * [publisher](publisher.md) - organization or person responsible for publishing books, periodicals, podcasts, games or software.
 Note that in the case of publications which have a containing "published in" node property, the publisher association may not be attached directly to the embedded child publication, but only made in between the parent's publication node and the publisher agent of the encompassing publication (e.g. only from the Journal referenced by the 'published_in' property of an journal article Publication node).
-         * [correlated with](correlated_with.md) - holds between any two named thing entities.
-For example, correlated_with holds between a disease or phenotypic feature and a measurable molecular entity that is used as an indicator of the presence or state of the disease or feature.
-             * [biomarker for](biomarker_for.md) - holds between a measurable chemical entity and a disease or phenotypic feature, where the entity is used as an indicator of the presence or state of the disease or feature.
-             * [coexpressed with](coexpressed_with.md) - holds between any two genes or gene products, in which both are generally expressed within a single defined experimental context.
-             * [has biomarker](has_biomarker.md) - holds between a disease or phenotypic feature and a measurable chemical entity that is used as an indicator of the presence or state of the disease or feature. # metabolite
-             * [negatively correlated with](negatively_correlated_with.md) - holds between any two named thing entities "correlated with" one another in a negative manner.
-             * [occurs together in literature with](occurs_together_in_literature_with.md) - holds between two entities where their co-occurrence is correlated by counts of publications in which both occur, using some threshold of occurrence as defined by the edge provider.
-             * [positively correlated with](positively_correlated_with.md) - holds between any two named thing entities "correlated with" one another in a positive manner.
          * [decreased amount in](decreased_amount_in.md)
          * [derives from](derives_from.md) - holds between two distinct material entities, the new entity and the old entity, in which the new entity begins to exist when the old entity ceases to exist, and the new entity inherits the significant portion of the matter of the old entity
              * [is metabolite of](is_metabolite_of.md) - holds between two molecular entities in which the first one is derived from the second one as a product of metabolism